 Neuroendocrine cancers are a complex group of tumours that develop in the neuroendocrine system, which is responsible for regulating important bodily functions such as heart rate, blood pressure and metabolism.
-They most commonly develop in the gastro-intestinal tract, pancreas, and the lungs; however, they can develop anywhere in the body.
-These tumours develop from neuroendocrine cells, which are responsible for receiving signals from the nervous system and producing hormones and peptides (small proteins) in response.
+They most commonly develop in the gastro-intestinal tract, pancreasa long, flat organ that sits between the stomach and the spine that plays a key role in digestion and blood sugar regulation, and the lungs; however, they can develop anywhere in the body.
+These tumours develop from neuroendocrine cellsthe basic structural and functional unit of all living things, which are responsible for receiving signals from the nervous system and producing hormones and peptides (small proteins) in response.

-Adrenocortical carcinomas can present as either functional or non-functional tumours.
-Functional tumours are those that secrete extra hormones, while non-functional tumours do not secrete extra hormones.
+Adrenocortical carcinomas can present as either functional tumourstumours that produce and secrete hormones or non-functional tumourstumours that do not produce and secrete hormones.

 This type of cancer has a prevalence in females and is most commonly diagnosed in children under 10, or adults between the ages of 40-50.
 However, this disease can develop at any age in any sex.